cysouw/diathesis/text/c03_summaryDia.md

 ### *Präverb Antiresultativ* {#sec:summary-antiresultativ}

 The ~~Präverb Antiresultativ~~ (full discussion in [@sec:preverb-location-antiresultative]) is the reverse of the previous *Resultativ* ([@sec:summary-resultativ]).
 Verbs like *klopfen* 'to pound' [@next a] take an accusative result, here *Staub* 'dust', and also an obligatory prepositional location from which the result originates, here *von meinem Mantel* 'from my coat' [@next b].
-With a preverb *ausklopfen* 'to pound (thorougly)' [@next c] the accusative result is dropped ('deobjective') and the originating prepositional object is turned into a new accusative role ('applicative').
+With a preverb *ausklopfen* 'to pound (thoroughly)' [@next c] the accusative result is dropped ('deobjective') and the originating prepositional object is turned into a new accusative role ('applicative').
 However, these two remappings are tightly intertwined and can only be used together.
 Semantically, there is a close connection to the *Präverb Delokativ* diathesis ([@sec:summary-praverb-delokativ]), though there is no chained remapping in the latter.

 ::: ex
 a.
 Ich klopfe den Staub von meinem Mantel.